UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

 Each community is led by an alpha male.
 The role of the alpha male, not fully understood, is evidently quite benevolent-chairman of the board rather than a crusty tyrant.

-In terms of size, chimpanzee is smaller than the other cousin apes, the gorillas.
+In terms of size, the Chimpanzee is smaller than the other cousin apes, the gorillas.
 Chimps weigh up to 70 kilograms (154 pounds) in the wild and stand up to 4 feet tall.

 Scientifically known as Cercopithecus kandti, the golden monkey should not be confused with the Golden snub-nosed monkey (Rhinopithecus roxellana) which lives continents away in the temperate forests on mountains in China.